Of Igloos and Ice-sculptures

 Table of Contents

-When I was a “wee lad”, my parents came into a second hand Children’s Encyclopedia set.
-Boy I loved those.
+When I was a “wee lad”, my parents came into a second-hand Children’s Encyclopedia set.
+Boy, I loved those.
 That book-set fuelled an obsession with reading that I have retained to this day.
-One of the things that I remember vividly from that was the Inuit [1] and the Igloo’s they’d build.
+One of the things that I remember vividly from that was the Inuit [1] and the igloos they’d build.
 I found it so fascinating that one could build a shelter out of the very thing they were sheltering from - the snow.

 Building Igloos

-Building these magnificent structures requires a body of knowledge that would have to be learnt from experts and have to be perfected with years of experience, all to create an intuitive application of such complex geometries, material sciences and practical knowledge that something as ephemeral as snow could be made into a structure that could hold the weight of a man on it’s roof and, despite being made of frozen water, can be warmed to 16C by body heat alone (in spite of outside temperatures being in the negative double digits).
+Building these magnificent structures requires a body of knowledge that would have to be learnt from experts and have to be perfected with years of experience, all to create an intuitive application of such complex geometries, material sciences, and practical knowledge that something as ephemeral as snow could be made into a structure that could hold the weight of a man on its roof and, despite being made of frozen water, can be warmed to 16C by body heat alone (in spite of outside temperatures being in the negative double digits).

 I often think that software engineering can be a bit like this.